jameslamb/conference-notes/ODSC/odsc-west-2015.md

 	- normalizing --> [stemming](https://en.wikipedia.org/wiki/Stemming)
 	- stems: spoken --> spoke
 	- lemmas: spken --> speak
-	- in search: "deal with the stemming issue at the poitn of index and at the point of search"
+	- in search: "deal with the stemming issue at the point of index and at the point of search"
 	- [WordNet](https://wordnet.princeton.edu/) --> lemmas, root dictionary
 	- lots of publicly-available groundtruth
 	- there are some statistical tools built into NLTK